atelierdumobile/appdeploy/README.md

 #### Full integration with Xcode archive
-Archive -> AppBuilder detecte the archive and allow you to handle it.
+Archive -> AppDeploy detects the archive and allow you to handle it.
 ![Gifs](ReadmeData/FullWorkflow.gif)

 #### Rich settings and options
-Discovers the settings and discovers the settings and possibile customization.
+Discovers the settings and discovers the settings and possible customization.
 ![Png](ReadmeData/SettingsTerminal.png)